Kurt Eichenwald: Career at The New York Times

 Following a year at the Election and Survey Unit at CBS News, Eichenwald joined The New York Times in 1985 as a news clerk for Hedrick Smith, the paper's chief Washington correspondent.
 When Smith began writing his book The Power Game, Eichenwald became his research assistant, leaving in 1986 to become associate editor at The National Journal in Washington.
 During those years, he was a frequent contributor to The New York Times op-ed page, writing humorous pieces about political issues.

 Eichenwald returned to The New York Times later in 1986 as a news clerk for the national desk in New York, participating in the paper's writing program for aspiring reporters.
-By 1988, he had been named The New York Times’ Wall Street reporter.

 His arrival on Wall Street coincided with the explosion of white-collar criminal investigations in finance.
 He wrote about the stock trading scandals involving speculator Ivan Boesky and junk bond king Michael Milken, as well as the Treasury markets scandal at Salomon Brothers.
 He also covered the excesses of the takeover era, including the biggest deal of the time, the acquisition of RJR Nabisco by Kohlberg Kravis Roberts & Company.

 In 1995, Eichenwald began writing about assorted corporate misdeeds.
 He wrote a multi-part series for The New York Times, exposing significant deficiencies in the American business of providing kidney dialysis treatments.
 The series led to a review by the Clinton Administration of ways to create financial incentives to improve quality in dialysis treatment, a focus of Eichenwald’s series.
 The articles were honored in 1996 with a George Polk Award for excellence in journalism, the first of two that he was awarded.

 After his dialysis series, he joined with Martin Gottlieb, a health reporter with the newspaper, in a multi-year investigation of Columbia/HCA Healthcare Corporation, which at the time was the largest health-care company in the world.
-The investigation, which led to not only multiple articles in the paper and a criminal investigation of Columbia, but also significant changes in the way the federal government compensated hospitals, according to Bruce Vladek, then the head of the Medicare program.
-An article in the magazine Content cited the work by Eichenwald, Gottlieb and two other reporters as the year’s best public-service journalism.
-Eichenwald received his second Polk award, along with his colleagues, for this work.